hipe/tmx/fields/doc/issues/012-normal-normalization.md

-while following along in the three sections (especially their pseudocode), give consideration to the importance of their order with respect to each other, in the manner we glanced over cursorily #here-3.
+while following along in the three sections (especially their pseudocode), give consideration to the importance of their order with respect to each other, in the manner we glanced over cursorily [#here.d]

 following these sections, then, we will explore points of "synthesis" about detailed ways these "meta-associations" can and cannot be allowed